OfficeDev/office-js-docs-pr/docs/outlook/item-multi-select.md

 ## Next steps

 Now that you've enabled your add-in to operate on multiple selected messages, you can extend your add-in's capabilities and further enhance the user experience.
-Explore performing more complex operations by using the selected messages' item IDs with services such as [Exchange Web Services (EWS)](web-services.md) and [Microsoft Graph](/graph/overview).
+Explore performing more complex operations by using the selected messages' item IDs with services, such as [Microsoft Graph](/graph/overview).

 ## See also